15 Secret Weapons for Parents of Picky Eaters

 7. Dress it up.

 Cookie cutters aren’t just for Christmas anymore…or for cookies, for that matter.
 A star-shaped sandwich is way more enticing than a bread-shaped one (and you can make other shapes with the scraps).
 Same goes for square chicken nuggets, heart-shaped quesadillas-just about anything flat can take on a more exciting shape.
 Consider size, too.
 Muffin-cup meals are always a hit.
 Or take a cue from the state fair and serve dinner on a pop stick.
 Have extra time?
 Try these fun food ideas, from veggie rainbows to teddy bear cookies.
+These kids charcuterie boards may also be enticing.

 8. Hide the nutritious stuff.